techartgeek/minesweeper/README.md

-# minesweeper
+# Minesweeper
-Repository to store files for the Minesweeper project while following the Udemy course - Hands-On React.
+Repository to store files for the Minesweeper project while following the Udemy course
+## Hands-On React.
 Build advanced React JS Frontend with expert